raspishake/rsudp/docs/_sources/theory.rst.txt

 First, the :py:mod:`rsudp.client` (the "main" or "parent" thread) gathers and parses settings.
-The client then instantiates the relevant :py:class:`threading.Thread` objects as and passes settings and queues to them.
+The client then instantiates the relevant :py:class:`threading.Thread` objects and passes settings and queues to them.
 Next, it starts each of these consumer threads as "child" threads, then finally the producer, also as a child thread.